 We open with the king and Haman dining with the queen for the second day in a row.
 Once again, the king asked the queen what was on her mind and what he could do for her.

-'It will be given you.
-What is your request?
-Even up to half the kingdom, it will be granted.'
+whatever you want, up to half the kingdom, it will be done."

 Esther had been hesitant to ask the king and so he asks again and reassures her that her request will be granted.
 You see, the king loved the queen and offered to give her everything.
 She already owned half of the kingdom because of her position as queen.
 Now, the king was willing to grant the other half to her.
 This speaks to how much the king loved the queen and is a picture of God's love for us.
 Because of our position as His children, through Jesus Christ, He wants to grant our requests just as the king wanted to fulfill the queen's request.